trinodb/trino/docs/src/main/sphinx/connector/iceberg.md

 ## Security

+### Kerberos authentication

+The Iceberg connector supports Kerberos authentication for the Hive metastore and HDFS and is configured using the same parameters as the Hive connector.
+Find more information in the [](/connector/hive-security) section.

+(iceberg-authorization)=
+### Authorization

 The Iceberg connector allows you to choose one of several means of providing authorization at the catalog level.

-(iceberg-authorization)=

-### Authorization checks

 You can enable authorization checks for the connector by setting the `iceberg.security` property in the catalog properties file.
 This property must